jamieberrier/puppy_love_frontend/resources/notes.md

 ## TO DO
-- encrypt json - access token
-- speed up external fetch
+-

 ## QUESTIONS / ISSUES
-- seed data and deployment
+- how to speed up external fetch?
 - semi-colons?
-- are my use of globals ok?
 - is my use of async/await appropriate?
 - refactor with event delegation?
-- encrypt json - access token

 ## STRETCH GOALS
 - Image/Video upload